Quick Facts About Used Cars With Multiple Owners

 - Dig into the car’s vehicle history report.

-- Get a thorough inspection by a certified mechanic on any car you choose.
+- Get a thorough inspection by a qualified mechanic on any car you choose.

 We are not talking about vintage cars or old beaters here.
 We’re talking about buying a solid used vehicle to drive around town with your family and friends.

-But how many previous owners should you consider?
-And how can you tell how many people have owned a car?
+Is it OK, or is it bad to choose a vehicle with multiple previous owners?
+How can you tell how many people have owned a car?
 We give you the answers and tell you what’s more important.

-- How to Research a Car’s Ownership History
+- How to Check Ownership and Vehicle History

 - Is More Than One Car Owner Too Many?